Ramsey goodness of stars and fans for the Haj\'os graph: Proof of Theorem

+\acknowledgements The authors are grateful to the anonymous referee for helpful remarks.
 Y. Zhang was partially supported by the National Natural Science Foundation of China (NSFC) under Grant No. 11601527 and by the Natural Science Foundation of Hebei Province under Grant No. A2023205045.

-\subsection{Data Availability Statement}
+\section{Data Availability Statement}

 No data was used or generated in this research.